 Freezing is not ideal, because the dairy will inevitably curdle.

-What makes the best creamed corn; fresh or frozen corn?
+What makes the best creamed corn; fresh or frozen kernels?

 What are some top herb substitutions for creamed corn?